 Example Case: A Vienna to Frankfurt flight delayed by three hours makes passengers eligible for €250 compensation.

-When the airline cancels a flight, passengers are entitled to specific rights under EC 261/2004.
+If Austrian Airlines cancels your flight , you're entitled to specific rights under EC 261/2004.
 Compensation depends on the notice period and the alternative flight offered.
+Austrian Airlines compensation applies if the airline fails to notify passengers:

-Compensation amounts again range from €250 to €600, depending on the flight distance.
+Similarly to delays, flight cancellation compensation amounts again range from €250 to €600, depending on the flight distance.

 Example Case: A Vienna to New York flight cancelled two days before departure should entitle you to €600 in compensation, a refund, or rebooking at your convenience.